wavemaker/docs/learn/how-tos/adding-ui-for-api-server-side-pagination.md

 ---
-title: "Integrating Pagination for Imported APIs"
+title: "Adding UI Pagination for API Server-side Pagination"
-id: "integrating-server-side-pagination"
+id: "adding-ui-for-api-server-side-pagination"
-sidebar_label: "Pagination for Imported APIs"
+sidebar_label: "UI for API Server-side Pagination"
 ---
 ---

-Pagination is a process that separates data into sets.
-Server-side pagination controls how these sets are retrieved from the database.
-It is useful when your application does not want to display All records at once.
-Instead, request data with a specific order or filter criteria the API sets out, such as Offset, Page and Cursor types.
-For example, Instagram feed with a Cursor pagination; it retrieves a set of five latest posts based on a timestamp, as you scroll.
+Pagination is a way to represent data in sets of pages.
+Server-side pagination controls how these sets are retrieved from the API.
+It is useful when your application wants to display records with a specific order or filter criteria the API sets out, including Offset, Page, and Cursor types.
+For example, an Instagram feed with a Cursor pagination; it retrieves a set of five latest posts based on a timestamp as you scroll.

-In WaveMaker, you can achieve Server-side pagination using the DSL (Domain Specific Language) method to the imported APIs, which works seamlessly with the data widgets.
+You can add UI pagination for representing APIs supporting Server-side pagination using a bit of JavaScript API exposed on the widgets such as List, Table, and more.

 ## Types of Pagination